mtitze/njet/README.md

 ## Features

 - Higher-order (forward-mode) automatic differentiation in several variables.
-- Support for NumPy and SymPy.
+- Support for NumPy, SymPy and mpmath.
-- Evaluation of expressions containing nested higher-order derivatives.
+- Differentiation of expressions containing nested higher-order derivatives.
 - Lightweight and easy to use.

 ## Installation